kuvarti/kotlin-todolist/README.md

 For this project i used;
 > Api level = 30\
 > Android 11\
-> Google pixel 4 XL Virtual Device
+> Google pixel 3 Virtual Device